• Home

 You may also like to try my recipes for Tuscan Garbanzo Bell Pepper Soup and Sardinian Style Minestrone.

-What’s Your favorite soup?
+What’s Your favorite hearty soup?
 Please leave a comment below.

 Share this post: